VilleSynkkanen/Time-Tracker/README.md

 ## General

-- TimeTracker is a Python 3 application that runs in the background and tracks application use times.
+- TimeTracker is an application that runs in the background and tracks application use times.
 - Saves the data into a JSON file.
 - Only looks at the active window.
 - Includes a simple GUI that can be used to view tracked statistics.